DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 \subsection{Community Detection: Formalising High Cohesion, Low Coupling}

 Effective QVM partitioning can be cast as a graph-structural objective.
-Within each QVM atomic region, qubits should be connected by high-quality couplers to support efficient compilation and limit SWAP overhead, while connections across regions should be weak so as to attenuate crosstalk and residual interactions between concurrent programs.
+Within a QVM atomic region, qubits should be connected via high-quality couplers to support efficient compilation while minimising SWAP overhead.
+In contrast, connections across regions should be weak to attenuate crosstalk and residual interactions between concurrent programs.
 In graph-theoretic terms, this corresponds to partitions with strong intra-regional connectivity and weak inter-regional connectivity.

-Community detection provides a natural and principled mechanism for constructing such partitions.
-By optimising for densely connected subgraphs that are sparsely linked to one another, community detection directly captures the isolation and locality requirements of multi-tenant quantum execution.
+Community detection, which is designed to identify densely connected subgraphs that are only sparsely linked to one another, directly captures the isolation and locality requirements of multi-tenant quantum execution.
 This formulation aligns with a long-standing principle in classical systems design, where modular structures are preferred for their strong internal coherence and limited external interaction.
-In \system, modularity-maximising community detection operationalises this principle as an explicit optimisation objective over the physical coupling graph.

-We use the Louvain algorithm~\cite{Blondel2008}, a measure of how well a partition captures community structure, to optimise modularity.
+We use the Louvain algorithm~\cite{Blondel2008} to optimise modularity.
 For a partition of graph $G$ into communities, modularity is defined as:

-where $w_{ij}$ is the edge weight between vertices $i$ and $j$ (zero if no edge exists), $s_i = \sum_j w_{ij}$ is the weighted degree of vertex $i$, $W = \frac{1}{2}\sum_{i,j} w_{ij}$ is the total edge weight in the graph, and $\delta(c_i, c_j)$ equals 1 if vertices $i$ and $j$ belong to the same community and 0 otherwise.
-Here, $Q$ is a scalar objective that measures the quality of the partition, with larger values indicating stronger community structure.
-The modularity objective admits a straightforward interpretation.
-The term $w_{ij}$ accounts for the actual edge weight placed within communities, while $\frac{s_i s_j}{2W}$ represents the expected weight under a null model that preserves the weighted degree sequence.
-Modularity, therefore, measures the excess internal connectivity of a partition relative to random chance.
+where $w_{ij}$ is the edge weight between vertices $v_i$ and $v_j$ (zero if no edge exists), $s_i = \sum_j w_{ij}$ is the weighted degree of vertex $v_i$, $W = \frac{1}{2}\sum_{i,j} w_{ij}$ is the total edge weight in the graph, and $\delta(c_i, c_j)$ equals 1 if vertices $i$ and $j$ belong to the same community and 0 otherwise.
+Here, $Q$ is a scalar objective that measures partition quality, with larger values indicating stronger community structure.
+The interpretation is straightforward: modularity measures the partition's excess internal connectivity, given by the observed within-community weight $w_{ij}$, relative to the null-model expectation $\frac{s_i s_j}{2W}$ under a random graph that preserves the weighted degree sequence.